protolambda/zssz/README.md

 - Replaceable hash-function.
 Initialize the pre-computed zero-hashes with `InitZeroHashes(yourHashFn)` and then call `HashTreeRoot(yourHashFn, val, sszType)`.
 Zero-hashes default to SHA-256.
 - Passes the Eth 2.0 Static-SSZ tests, in the [ZRNT](https://github.com/protolambda/zrnt) test suite.
+- Ongoing real-world benchmarking effort for use in ZRNT.
+- No caching implemented, *yet*.
+Work in progress, in open collaboration with ETH 2.0 client implementers.

 Supported types
 - small basic-types (`bool`, `uint8`, `uint16`, `uint32`, `uint64`)